-The MineBridge RAT was first identified in January 2020 by security researchers at FireEye, who observed the backdoor attacking financial institutions in the United States with some targets located in South Korea as well.
-MineBridge was initially classified as a C++ backdoor that was delivered via phishing campaigns.
+The MineBridge RAT was first identified in January 2020 by security researchers at FireEye.
+They observed the backdoor attacking financial institutions in the United States and targets in South Korea as well.
+MineBridge was initially classified as a C++ backdoor delivered via phishing campaigns.

-The updated RAT began using a macro embedded in Word document in late February.
-According to attribution models from several other cybersecurity firms, it appears to be the work of TA505, who have also used a Get2 loader and Clop/Cryptomix.
+The updated RAT began using a macro embedded in a Word document in late February.
+According to attribution models from other cybersecurity firms, it appears to be the work of TA505, who also used a Get2 loader and Clop/Cryptomix.

-This blog post will cover a new delivery chain for the MineBridge RAT, including technical details and binary indicators.
+This blog post covers a new delivery chain for the MineBridge RAT, including technical details and binary indicators.

 Morphisec Labs recently identified an updated delivery chain for the latest MineBridge RAT delivery.

-Though we haven’t currently established the entry point of how the first scheduled task was created, we assume that as before it follows the impersonation of Google-related application updates.
-Both scheduled tasks within the attack chain have Google in their names and previously-known delivery methods of MineBridge also involved Google updates.
+Though we haven’t currently established the entry point of how the first scheduled task was created, we assume it follows the impersonation of Google-related application updates as before.
+Both scheduled tasks within the attack chain have Google in their names, and previously-known delivery methods of MineBridge also involved Google updates.

 Below are short descriptions of the attack stages: